cosmos72/stmx/doc/consistent-reads.md

    Consequence 2: checking the reads must fail if some other Tx has modified them, i.e. if the values found during checks are different from the values stored in the transaction read log.

+4) WR dependency: same as 3) - just swap Tx1 and Tx2

+5) WW dependency: exclusively locking locations before committing is enough, as it guarantees mutual exclusion.

+6) multiple dependencies: RW+WR, RW+WW (same as WR+WW) or RW+WR+WW -
+   just apply simultaneously the constraints coming from each single dependency